 - Judge your feed rate by the sound of the motor.
 Feed the router at a constant feed rate.
-Too slow a feed rate will result in burning. - Take many light passes rather than one deep cut to reduce the side load applied to both router and router cutter. - 3.
-Trial cuts should be made on waste material before starting any project. - When using some attachments including a router table or dovetail jig, the use of a fine height adjuster is highly recommended. - When using a template guide bush, ensure there is sufficient clearance between cutter tip and inside edge of bush and that it cannot come into contact with collet and nut.
+Too slow a feed rate will result in burning. - Take many light passes rather than one deep cut to reduce the side load applied to both router and router cutter. - Trial cuts should be made on waste material before starting any project. - When using some attachments including a router table or dovetail jig, the use of a fine height adjuster is highly recommended. - When using a template guide bush, ensure there is sufficient clearance between cutter tip and inside edge of bush.
 Ensure cutter and guide bush are concentric.